Statement of Patient's Rights

 You are not required to have or complete an "advance directive" in order to receive care and treatment in this facility.

 You have the right to decide whether you want visitors or not during your stay here.
 You may designate those persons who can visit you during your stay.
 These individuals do not need to be legally related to you.
 They may include, for example, a spouse, domestic partner, including a same sex partner, another family member, or a friend.
-The hospital will not restrict, limit, or deny any approved visitor on the basis of race, color, national origin, religion, sex, gender identity, sexual orientation, or disability.
+The hospital will not restrict, limit, or deny any approved visitor on the basis of race, color, national origin, religion, sex, gender identity or expression, sexual orientation, or disability.
 The hospital may need to limit or restrict visitors to better care for you or other patients.
 You have the right to be made aware of any such clinical restrictions or limitations.

 You have the right to assistance in obtaining consultation with another physician at your request and expense.